mstibbard/stibbard.io/src/routes/blog/pr-faq.md

 ---
 layout: blog
-title: 'Why and How you should write a PR FAQ for your next product'
+title: Why and How you should write a PR FAQ for your next product
-excerpt: 'An in-depth look at writing a Press Release and Frequently Asked Questions'
+excerpt: An in-depth look at writing a Press Release and Frequently Asked Questions
-cover: '../../../images/pr-faq-cover.jpg'
+cover: ../../../images/pr-faq-cover.jpg
-date: '2021-03-16'
+publishedOn: 2021-03-16
+tags:
+  - product-dev
 ---

 A useful tool I learned at Amazon was the Press Release and Frequently Asked Questions (PR FAQ) process.